disi910/Aeroscript/README.md

 ## TODO:
-What the hell to do with the heap and stack
+What the hell to do with the heap and stack (i understand it now) Figure out how to "terminate" program